ginkgo-project/ginkgo/README.md

 ### Licensing

-Ginkgo is available under the [3-clause BSD license](LICENSE).
+Ginkgo is available under the [3-clause BSD license](LICENSE.md).
 All contributions to the project are added under this license.

 Depending on the configuration options used when building Ginkgo, third party software may be pulled as additional dependencies, which have their own licensing conditions.
-Refer to [ABOUT-LICENSING.md](ABOUT-LICENSING.md) for details.
+Refer to [LICENSE.md](LICENSE.md) for details.

 Citing Ginkgo